Today, I want to talk to you about how to implement an internal linking strategy on your website.

 So that’s it for internal linking today.
 A lot of information around it.
 I’ve spent a lot of time thinking about it and working on it with very very large websites and smaller websites.
 Every website owner should know they’re top pages.
 Every website owner should have an internal linking strategy.
 It gets much more advanced from there.
 Especially with bigger sized e-commerce sites or lead generation sites with many pages.

-If you are looking to increase your SEO rankings and need help with your internal linking strategies reach out to me at WNY Web Development to help you out.
+If you are looking to increase your SEO rankings and need help with your internal linking strategies reach out to me for help.
 Get your website going in the right direct, which is up!

 So, I hope this was helpful for you and I can’t wait to see you for the next article have a great day.